 Epic trailers live and die on the build-to-hit-to-drop shape.
-The 10 templates below specify hybrid arrangement, braam timing, and climax type — paste them into Suno and tune from there.
+The 10 prompts below specify the hybrid arrangement, braam timing, and climax type so Suno v5.5 stops handing you generic “cinematic” filler.
+Paste one into the Style field, drop the structure tags into the Lyrics field, and tune from there.

 - Trailer style anchor:

-Marvel-style hybrid orchestra/fantasy-epic choir/sci-fi sound-design pulse - BPM: 85–120 — slower for mystery / build, faster for action climax
+Marvel-style hybrid orchestra/fantasy-epic choir/sci-fi sound-design pulse - BPM: 85-120 — slower for mystery and slow-build, faster for the action climax

 - Key: minor (Cm / Am / Em / Dm) for tension; major (C) for inspirational and heroic